Malaval-Ren/scbeditor2/Documents/manual.md

   Click on it is only need after a click on **Pen color**.

   **Pen color** button
     Click on it to remember the color selected.
-Click on the zoomed picture to change the pixels.
+After click on the zoomed picture to change the pixels with the same color around the cursor "_ _".